Getting customers to that site is the next, often trickier, step.

 Truly good SEO ensures your site climbs the rankings, and stays that way.

-To achieve this, work through the following SEO checklist to begin building the best possible rankings for your website.
+To achieve this, work through the our easy WordPress SEO checklist to begin building the best possible rankings for your website.

-How to improve your SEO on WordPress: the ultimate guide
+How to improve your SEO on WordPress: the easy way

 Whilst SEO on WordPress is not automatic, there are many excellent, built-in features on your control panel which are a great place to lay the foundations of your SEO.